 Prescription medical cannabis vs over-the-counter CBD oil

-This is the distinction the quick answers above pointed to, and it is worth stating in full.
-Prescription medical cannabis is what the pathway leads to: a doctor assesses you and, if appropriate, prescribes a product — which can include THC — under medical oversight.
-Over-the-counter CBD oil is a separate category entirely.
+This is the distinction worth being clear about, because the two are easy to confuse.
+Prescription medical cannabis is what the pathway above leads to: a doctor assesses you and, if appropriate, prescribes a product — which can include THC — under medical oversight.
+Over-the-counter CBD oil is a different category entirely.

-In 2021 the TGA down-scheduled low-dose cannabidiol, up to 150mg a day, to a pharmacist-only medicine — though to date no product has been approved on the register to be sold that way, so in practice the over-the-counter route is hemp-derived CBD oil bought online and described by its composition.
+In 2021 the TGA down-scheduled low-dose cannabidiol, up to 150mg a day, to a pharmacist-only medicine — though to date no product has been approved on the register to be sold that way, so the practical over-the-counter route remains hemp-derived CBD oil bought online and described by its composition.
 The two are not substitutes for one another; they are separate routes with separate rules, and neither replaces the other.
-We do not present our shop as a stand-in for a prescription or for medical advice — a doctor is the route for the medical pathway.
+We do not present our shop as a stand-in for medical advice or a prescription — a doctor is the route for the medical pathway.
 We simply sell over-the-counter CBD oil to people in Geelong who want that specific product.

 Buying over-the-counter CBD oil in Geelong

-If the over-the-counter product is what you want, that is where CBD Oil Geelong comes in — no clinic, no consultation, no script.
-We describe each oil by what it contains, never by what it might do, and post across Newtown, Belmont, Corio, Torquay and the rest of VIC in plain Australian dollars.
+If the over-the-counter product is what you are after, that is where CBD Oil Geelong comes in — an online CBD oil shop, no clinic, no consultation, no script.
+We describe every oil by what is in it, never by what it might do, and post across Newtown, Belmont, Corio, Torquay and the rest of VIC in plain Australian dollars.
 For the whole-plant profile, our full-spectrum CBD oil keeps the legal trace of THC under 0.3%; if you would rather have none, the broad-spectrum option removes it.

-Beyond cannabidiol there are two single-cannabinoid oils — CBG oil, which is cannabigerol, and a THC-free CBN oil, a cannabinol isolate — plus a pet CBD oil made for animals.
+Beyond cannabidiol there are two single-cannabinoid oils — CBG oil, which is cannabigerol, and a THC-free CBN oil, a cannabinol isolate — plus a pet CBD oil formulated for animals.
 Each is hemp extract in a coconut-derived MCT carrier, third-party lab-tested by batch with a Certificate of Analysis on request, and priced from $89.95.
-The oils are imported from EU Labs in Amsterdam and dispatched within Australia.
-You can browse the whole CBD oil range for Geelong in one place, and the guide to using CBD oil explains how to read a label once it arrives.
+Our oils are imported from EU Labs in Amsterdam and dispatched within Australia.
+You can browse the whole range and prices for Geelong in one place, and the guide to using CBD oil explains how to read a label once it arrives.

-How to read an over-the-counter CBD oil label
+What to check on an over-the-counter CBD oil label

-- Spectrum — full-spectrum keeps the legal trace of THC under 0.3%, broad-spectrum has the THC removed, and an isolate is a single cannabinoid on its own.
-It is a compositional choice, not a quality grade.
+- Spectrum — full-spectrum keeps the legal trace of THC under 0.3%, broad-spectrum has the THC removed, and an isolate is a single cannabinoid alone.
+This is a compositional choice, not a quality ranking.

-- Strength — the milligrams of cannabinoid in the bottle; divide by the volume for the per-millilitre figure, so 1000mg in a 50ml bottle is 20mg per millilitre.
+- Strength — the milligrams of cannabinoid in the bottle; divide by the volume for the per-millilitre figure, so a 1000mg oil in a 50ml bottle is 20mg per millilitre.

 - Carrier oil — what the cannabinoid is dissolved in; ours is coconut-derived MCT.